The following forms should be completed and returned to the school when making an application other than at first time of entry.

 Gypsy, Roma, Traveller: We regard Gypsy, Roma and Traveller pupils who move into the catchment of the school as ordinarily resident in that area when considering applications for a school place.

-4. Details of the catchment area can be obtained from the school or from Local Authority offices in Ipswich.
+4. Details of the catchment area can be obtained from the school or from www.suffolk.gov.uk/catchmentmaps or from the Admissions Team at 0345 600 0981 (local number).
 Living within a school’s catchment area is no longer an absolute guarantee that a place is available at your catchment school.

 5. Families in this context means both parent and siblings.
 A parent is any person who has parental responsibility for or is the legal guardian of the child.
 Where admission arrangements refer to ‘parents’ attendance at church’ it is sufficient for just one parent to attend.
 ‘Family members’ includes only parents, as defined above, and siblings.